Ryan5453/demucs/docs/api.md

 def remove_model(self, name: str) -> bool:
 ```

-This will remove the model from the cache / remove the weights from the filesystem.
+Pass in the name of the model you would like to remove and it will remove the weights from the filesystem.

 ### get_cache_dir